 - Pan: It helps to have a thin, flat, nonstick pan without edges.
-I tried on a double-burner and couldn’t get it to work correctly.
-I had the best luck on our dosa pan, because I would lift up the pan to have the thin batter distribute evenly (not swirl it with he crepe spreader like grand-mere did… somehow couldn’t get the hang of that).
+I tried it on a double-burner and couldn’t get it to work correctly.
+I had the best luck on our dosa pan because I would lift up the pan to have the thin batter distribute evenly (not swirl it with a crepe spreader as grand-mere did… somehow couldn’t get the hang of that).

 - Patience: Don’t even think about flipping it until you’ve got a bit of a crust on the bottom.